IvanChernyshov/NistChemData/README.md

 **NistChemData** is a repository for physico-chemical data extracted from the [NIST Chemistry WebBook](https://webbook.nist.gov/).

-Currently, it includes spectral (IR, THz IR, MS, UV-Vis) and quantum chemical data.
+Currently, it includes spectral (IR, THz IR, MS, UV-Vis) and quantum chemical data (3D atomic coordinates, simulated IR spectra, etc.).

 Data extraction was carried out using the [NistChemPy](https://github.com/IvanChernyshov/NistChemPy) package.
 For more details, please refer to the [scripts/](scripts/) directory.